Shondra Bowie Riley

 photo by Hadley Norris

-Shondra is a Black American Writer, Poet, Creative Practitioner, and Facilitator based in Scotland.
+Hi, I'm Shondra.
+I'm a Black American Writer, Poet, Creative Practitioner, and Facilitator based in Scotland.
 Originally from Tongva Land (a.k.a.
-Los Angeles), she grew up in South L.A. in the 1980s.
-She has since lived on three continents, four countries, and ten cities, including London and Dubai.
-Her poetry essays and short stories have been described as accessible, deeply connecting, and "stories that will help so many."
+Los Angeles), I grew up in South L.A. in the 1980s.
+My poetry, essays and short stories reflect my intersectional experiences as a black woman living with disability, and reflections on my personal history and my affinity with nature.

 photo by Hadley Norris